KenyeeC/thunkify-array/README.md

 # thunkify-array

 ##Feature
-You can use thunkify-array to thunkify function as usual.
+You can use thunkify an array like yield an array.

 But if the first argument is an array, thunkify-array will iterates it and each item will be the fist argument.Like a iterator.